8.2 TOTAL SCORE

 Orange Pi 5 : Ethernet and USB

-Along the bottom edge, there’s a two USB-C ports, one for supplying power to the board and one for data, as well.
+Along the bottom edge, there’s two USB-C ports, one for supplying power to the board and one for data, as well.
 There’s also a full-size HDMI 2.1 port, supporting up to 8K60 video (very impressive on an SBC).
 There’s also a DP1.4 port passed through the latter USB-C port on the bottom of the board, offering 4K60 video.
 Two MIPI D-PHY TX 4-Lane ZIF connectors, each supporting up to 4K60 out are also on-board, as well as a MIPI CSI 4-Lane and two MIPI D-PHY RX 4-Lane input connectors for cameras.

 There’s an analog audio out, along with an on-board microphone (another rare feature).
 Finally, there’s a Gigabit Ethernet port.
 No WiFi or Bluetooth support here, but that’s not a huge issue in our personal opinion.
 If you do absolutely rely on it, there’s a ‘B’ variant of the board (Orange Pi 5B) which drops the M.2 connector and adds on-board wireless radio support.